en

 As a family member, you are welcome to use the contact form if you are interested in exchanging

-If you have received a similar diagnosis and are looking to exchange ideas with other affected people,
+If you have received a similar diagnosis and are looking to exchange ideas with other affected people, you are also welcome to get in touch.

 Please understand that we cannot offer medical advice on diagnoses such as aneurysms or